Rules get a bad rap.

 Let’s start with the two-event minimum.

-In terms of accountability, this rule was created to make sure there’s a clear standard for chapters participating in Rush Week.
+In terms of accountability, this rule was created to make sure there’s a clear standard for chapters participating in Recruitment Week.
 It’d be silly if potential recruits were looking to engage with the school’s IFC chapters and some of them threw one event and others through ten.

 It’d bring into question the sense of organization for the council at large, and make a young aspirant question if it’s worth joining such a disorganized system.